pip-services3-python/pip-services3-azure-python/README.md

 This module is a part of the [Pip.Services](http://pip.services.org) polyglot microservices toolkit.

-Contains packages used to create containers and services that do operations via the Azure Function protocol.
+Contains packages used to create containers and services that do operations via the Azure cloud.

 The module contains the following packages:
 - **Clients** - client components for working with Azure cloud Functions.